OLC-Bioinformatics/ConFindr/docs/install.md

 ## Installing Using Conda (Recommended)

-ConFindr should be added to bioconda shortly - until then, follow the below steps.

-The easiest way to install the ConFindr script and all of its dependencies is using conda.
-If you don't already have conda installed, instructions can be found [on the conda ReadTheDocs page](https://conda.io/docs/user-guide/install/index.html).

-With conda installed, all you'll need to do is download the ConFindr environment, which as been uploaded to the Anaconda cloud.
-To do this, use this command:

-`conda env create lowandrew/confindr`

-You should then be able to enter the conda environment:

-`source activate confindr`
+ConFindr is available within bioconda - to get bioconda installed and running see instructions [here](https://bioconda.github.io/).

+With bioconda running, you can install ConFindr with the following command:

+`conda install -c bioconda confindr`

+You may need to update the version of bbmap within the ConFindr install as the most recent version isn't always used (this will be fixed in the near future) - to do so:

+`conda update bbmap`

-Within the environment, typing `confindr.py` will bring access the ConFindr pipeline.
+With that done, typing `confindr.py` will bring access the ConFindr pipeline.
 See the [Usage](usage.md) section for instructions on how to use ConFindr, including a ConFindr run on an example dataset.

 ## Installing Using Docker